KubeRocketCI/docs/docs/use-cases/index.md

     ---

-    Ensure secure handling of sensitive data by leveraging an external secret store within the EPAM Delivery Platform, allowing secure transmission and usage of confidential information across namespaces, facilitating secure connections to databases during development and deployment, tailored for Developers.
+    Ensure secure handling of sensitive data by leveraging an external secret store within the KubeRocketCI, allowing secure transmission and usage of confidential information across namespaces, facilitating secure connections to databases during development and deployment, tailored for Developers.

     [Run Securely](external-secrets)